Pakistani cricket team in South Africa in 2020–21: Squads

 Ahead of the tour, Saud Shakeel was ruled out of Pakistan's ODI squad due to an injury, with Asif Ali named as his replacement.
 Quinton de Kock, David Miller, Kagiso Rabada, Lungi Ngidi and Anrich Nortje were only available for the first two ODIs, before leaving South Africa's squad to play in the 2021 Indian Premier League.
 Pakistan's Shadab Khan injured his toe during the second ODI and was ruled out of the rest of the tour.
 Fakhar Zaman was named as Shadab Khan's replacement for the T20I matches.

 Before the T20I series, South Africa's captain Temba Bavuma was ruled out of the squad after suffering a hamstring injury in the third ODI, with Heinrich Klaasen named as captain of the team in Bavuma's place.
-Dwaine Pretorius was also ruled out due to rib injury, and Reeza Hendricks opted out of the series due to personal reasons.
+Dwaine Pretorius was also ruled out due to rib injury, and Reeza Hendricks opted out of the series for personal reasons.
 Aiden Markram, Andile Phehlukwayo, Daryn Dupavillon and Wiaan Mulder were added to South Africa's T20I squad.